Some problems of arithmetic origin in rational dynamics: Review of rational dynamics on

 \subsection{Fatou-Julia dichotomy}

-The {\em Fatou set} $F(f)$ is the set of points $z\in \pu(\cc)$ such that there exists a neighborhood $N\ni z$ on which the sequence of iterates $f^n\rest{N}$ is normal.
+The {\em Fatou set} $F(f)$\glossary{$F(f)$: Fatou set} is the set of points $z\in \pu(\cc)$ such that there exists a neighborhood $N\ni z$ on which the sequence of iterates $(f^n\rest{N})$ is normal.
 It is open by definition.
-The locus of non-normality or {\em Julia set} $J(f)$ is its complement: $J(f) = F(f)^\complement$.
+A typical situation occurring in the Fatou set is that of an attracting orbit: that is an invariant finite set $A$ such that every nearby point converges under iteration to $A$.
+The locus of non-normality or {\em Julia set} $J(f)$\glossary{$J(f)$: Julia set} is the complement of the Fatou set: $J(f) = F(f)^\complement$.
 When there is no danger of confusion we feel free to drop the dependence on $f$.

 The Fatou and Julia sets are invariant ($f(X) \subset X$, where $X = F(f)$ or $J(f)$) and even totally invariant ($f\inv(X) = X$).
 Since $d\geq 2$ it easily follows that $J(f)$ is nonempty.
 On the other hand the Fatou set may be empty.